cynthialmy/cynthialmy.github.io/_posts/2025-11-02-eu-customs.md

 The hidden truth is that customs law provides a strategic lever for businesses for companies that understand it as such.

-See [How Customs Intelligence Changes Unit Economics](../2025-11-03-customs-intelligence) for a tangible guide on opportunities for customs optimization.
+Jump to [Case Study: A Mid-Sized EU Consumer Electronics Company](#case-study-a-mid-sized-eu-consumer-electronics-company) for a quantitative example of how customs can be used to improve unit economics.

 ---